Alexwcjung/2026-highschool/lessonplan.md

 ## 🧾 8.
 Feedback and Assessment

-Assessment is formative and focuses on participation, completion of app-based tasks, and repeated practice.
+Assessment is formative and process-oriented.
+Rather than evaluating students only by final scores, the lesson focuses on students’ participation, task completion, repeated attempts, and gradual improvement across listening, reading, writing, vocabulary, and speaking activities.

-Feedback is provided through:
+Feedback is provided through multiple channels:

-- 🌍 world map quiz results;
-- 🎵 pop song comprehension quiz results;
-- 🔍 grammar discovery activities;
-- 🧩 sentence matching activity feedback;
-- 📖 reading comprehension results;
-- ✍️ guided writing feedback with translation support;
+- 🔍 **Language-awareness feedback:** In the grammar discovery activity, students notice useful patterns from lyrics and receive teacher guidance to understand how the patterns work in context.
+- 🧩 **Matching-task feedback:** Sentence matching activities help students check whether they understand the connection between English expressions and Korean meanings.
-- 💬 key expression review activities;
+- 📖 **Reading-task feedback:** Reading comprehension, sentence matching, and key expression review help students monitor their understanding of the passage.
-- 🎤 speech recognition-based speaking practice results.
+- ✍️ **Writing feedback:** In guided writing activities, students may use Google Translation support to draft or revise sentences, while the teacher helps them check meaning, clarity, and simple sentence accuracy.
+- 📚 **Vocabulary feedback:** Word cards help students check meanings, listen repeatedly, and notice which daily vocabulary items need more review.
+- 🎤 **Speaking feedback:** Speech recognition-based speaking activities give students immediate feedback on whether their spoken words are recognized, encouraging repeated speaking attempts.
+- 👨‍🏫 **Teacher feedback:** The teacher observes students’ difficulties and provides short, targeted feedback on common problems in comprehension, vocabulary use, writing, and speaking.

-The focus is not perfect accuracy.
-The lesson emphasizes active participation, repeated exposure, vocabulary learning, guided writing, speaking practice, and confidence building.
+The main goal of assessment is not perfect accuracy.
+The lesson emphasizes active participation, repeated exposure, self-checking, revision, retrying, and confidence building.

 ---